cahyoardhi/K-Nearest-Neighbors/README.md

 this repository is created to learn how implement KNN on specific purpose

 Requirements:
-python
-pandas
-matplotlib
-seaborn
-numpy
-sklearn
+python      = as Programming language pandas      = as data manipulation matplotlib  = as data visualization seaborn     = as data visualization too (Require import matplotlib to use this module) numpy       = for matrix manipulation sklearn     = as KNN algorithm framework

 you can install all in once by using this step, but you must install python 3.x.x first!: